 * For first year only

-FINANCIAL AID: Columbia awards more than $140 million in financial aid each year and meets the full need of all applicants admitted as first-year students who have applied for financial aid, regardless of citizenship.
-Admission is need-blind for US citizens and permanent residents and persons granted refugee visas by the United States.
+FINANCIAL AID: Columbia awards more than $151 million in financial aid each year and meets the full need of all applicants admitted as first-year students who have applied for financial aid, regardless of citizenship.
+Admission is need-blind for US citizens and permanent residents, persons granted refugee visas by the United States, and undocumented students.

 TEST SCORE REQUIREMENTS: